 Is CFNE a cooperative?

-No, but we use consensus decision-making, our workplace is democratic, and the board is from the cooperative community we serve.
+No, CFNE is a 501(c)3 not-for-profit organization.
+We use consensus decision-making, our workplace is democratic, and the board is from the cooperative community we serve.

 How do I apply for a loan?